utiasSTARS/pykitti/README.md

 date = '2011_09_26'
 drive = '0019'

-# The range argument is optional - default is None, which loads the whole dataset.
+# The 'frames' argument is optional - default: None, which loads the whole dataset.
-# Calibration and timestamp data are loaded automatically.
+# Calibration and timestamp data are read automatically.
 # Other sensor data (cameras, IMU, Velodyne) are available via generators.
 data = pykitti.raw(basedir, date, drive, frames=range(0, 50, 5))